John Deere Tractor & Engine Museum 5K

 Event Overview

-The John Deere Tractor & Engine Museum 5K Walk/Run takes place in Waterloo, Iowa, a city with a century-long history of tractor manufacturing.
-The event is hosted at the museum site and brings together employees and community members from the Cedar Valley region.
-The course consists of a 5K route designed as a flat loop that is entirely closed to motor vehicle traffic.
+The John Deere Tractor & Engine Museum 5K Walk/Run takes place in Waterloo, Iowa, at the site of the first John Deere tractor factory.
+This location has been home to John Deere Waterloo Works for over a century.
+The event is held at the museum and brings together employees and community members from the Cedar Valley.